 Guelph’s Strategies and Options Committee is exploring opportunities to ensure we get the most value from Guelph’s energy assets—to benefit our city, the community, and Guelph Hydro customers.

-With provincial policies changing and new technologies emerging, we want to make sure we are prepared for the future.
+Provincial policies are changing.
+New technologies are emerging.
+We want to make sure Guelph Hydro is prepared for the future.

 Guelph Hydro service

 There will be no changes to your electricity service at this stage

 There will be no changes to rates at this stage